depthbomb/Scraps/README.md

 * `--verbose`/`-v` - Log debug info to the console window, not really any use to the normal user unless you just want to see more of what's going on
 * `--config`/`-c` - Opens your settings file in your OS's default program and closes Scraps

+## Help

+If you need help with Scraps then send me a DM on Discord `depthbomb#0163`.
+Avoid joining my Discord server from my GitHub profile as you may get mixed in with other people looking to join for other reasons.

 ## Disclaimer

 This tool is in no way associated with Scrap&#46;TF and using it puts your Scrap&#46;TF at risk of getting banned (although it is probably unlikely).